 Non-profit organizations with average annual gross revenues of \$500,000 or less in the current and preceding years may expense additions to their property and equipment in the year of purchase.
 As such, additions to property and equipment are expensed in the year of purchase.
-In the current year, the Association expenses capital additions in the amount of \$10,996 (2020 - \$nil).
+In the current year, the Association has not expensed any capital additions (2021 - \$10,996).